ItalianoFrançaisDeutschEnglish

 4. Modus operandi of the process.

-In its mature phase, alongside the dynamics of the components described above, each with its own level of autonomization, three central modalities can be identified retrospectively: the ideal thrust of the redemptive engine, the mechanism of combinatorics, and the subsumption that fuels it.
+Regarding the abstraction process, which unfolds through the interwoven dynamics of its fundamental components – each endowed with its own degree of autonomization – it is useful to identify three central modalities, which can be recognized retrospectively: the ideal thrust of the redemptive engine, the mechanism of combinatorics, and the subsumption that fuels the whole.

 Index Anthology